-Fake candidates and jailed opposition: Russia’s parliament elections stack the cards for Putin
+Fake candidates and jailed opposition: Russia’s parliamentary elections stack the deck for Putin

 “It is obvious that this time Putin has destroyed all his political opponents and there will be no honest and independent politicians in this election,” said Grudina in an interview.

-A key feature of Russia’s system is tame “opposition parties” such as the Communist Party and nationalist Liberal Democratic Party used by authorities, analysts say, to create the impression of democratic choice without ever threatening the Kremlin.
+A key feature of Russia’s system is tame “opposition parties” such as the Communist Party and the nationalist Liberal Democratic Party, which are used by the authorities, analysts say, to create the impression of democratic choice without ever threatening United Russia’s dominance.

-But some younger Communist Party candidates have started to actually behave like real opposition candidates.
+But some younger Communist Party candidates have started actually to behave like real opposition candidates.

-In southwest Moscow, a university lecturer in mathematics, Mikhail Lobanov, 38, an urban activist (not actually a communist) is running for the Communist Party against a high-profile state TV host, Yevgeny Popov for United Russia.
+In southwest Moscow, a university mathematics lecturer, Mikhail Lobanov, 38, an urban activist and not actually a communist, is running for the Communist Party against a high-profile state TV host, Evgeny Popov of United Russia.

-Popov attracted ridicule from Navalny’s YouTube channel for spending 40 million rubles ($548,000) on his campaign, stocking a local pond with silver carp, planting trees and handing flowers to women.
-Lobanov crowdfunded 5.2 million rubles ($71,200) for leaflets.
+Popov was ridiculed on Navalny’s YouTube channel for spending $548,000 on his campaign, stocking a local pond with silver carp, planting trees and handing flowers to women.
+Lobanov crowdfunded $71,200 for leaflets.

-Lobanov — endorsed by Navalny’s Smart Voting app — turned up on a wet evening last week to campaign for votes by the carp-stocked pond, where fishermen dangled their rods.
+Lobanov — who has been endorsed by Navalny’s Smart Voting app — turned up on a wet evening last week to campaign for votes at the carp-stocked pond, where fishermen dangled their rods.
 He exhorted voters to try grass-roots action, even if elections failed them.

 “There’s no democracy in Russia because the majority of people do not have any influence on anything in Russia,” he lamented, saying he was in the race to “show people it is very important to act together.”

-A retired teacher, who gave her name only as Valentina, 65, complained to him about her dilapidated building.
-On a pension of $315 a month, she said she could only afford “coffin slippers,” cheap shoes people buy when burying loved ones.
-She shuddered visibly at Popov’s name.
+A 65-year-old retired teacher who gave her name only as Valentina complained to Lobanov about her dilapidated building.
+On a pension of $315 a month, she said, she could afford only “coffin slippers,” cheap shoes people buy when burying loved ones.
+She shuddered visibly at a mention of Popov’s name.

 “When I watch his program, he is so evil.
 I just can’t watch TV any more,” she said.

-The silver carp do not impress her.
+The silver carp did not impress her.

 “So we have fishermen now.
 That’s fine.
 But there are things you cannot compare: the conditions in our building — or fish,” she said.